OsasAnalyst/Customer-Lifetime-Value-Prediction/README.md

 ## Why R2 is Low and Why That's Honest

 40% of customers had zero revenue in the prediction window.
 They bought during the observation period but never came back.
-A regression model treats zero as just another value to predict, but zero here means something different — it means the customer churned.
+A regression model treats zero as just another value to predict, but zero here means something different, it means the customer churned.

-This zero-inflation problem, combined with only 12 months of training data and a 3-month prediction window, puts a real ceiling on R2.
-Longer transaction history and a 6 to 12 month prediction window would improve results significantly.
+This zero-inflation problem, and also combined with only 12 months of training data and a 3-month prediction window, puts a real ceiling on R2.
+Having a longer transaction history and a 6 to 12 month prediction window would improve results significantly.

-Despite the R2, the model captures directional signal.
+Despite the R2, the model still captures directional signal.
 Higher-value customers consistently score higher than lower-value ones.
-The tier assignments and ranked output are actionable.
+The tier assignments and also the ranked output are very actionable.

 ---